 So which numbers should you be paying attention to?
 And what adjustments can you make when your recruitment process isn’t meeting those performance goals?

-In this blog, we’ll touch on some of the main recruiting metrics to track and what those metrics can tell you about your hiring process.
+In this blog, we’ll touch on some of the main recruiting metrics to monitor and what those metrics can tell you about your hiring process.

 What are recruiting metrics?